shivammittal274/WeMeet/Readme.md

 These features are very good to be in a video calling app.
 So, others, if you like my project, please contribute to this project.
 Would be very happy to continue building such a major open source project.

-If you are having any queries regarding this project, You can mail me Shivam Mittal Would be very happy to help out.
+If you are having any queries regarding this project, You can mail me at mittal.shivam103@gmail.com Would be very happy to help out.

 Thanks